Skip to main content

 Alyssa Taylor is the Respiratory Care Program Coordinator for Franklin Technology Center.
 She is a Registered Respiratory Therapist who cares deeply about this profession and the importance of caring for others.
 Alyssa graduated from the FTC/MSSU Consortium for Respiratory Care Education in 2013, earning an Associate in Respiratory Care and a Bachelor’s of Health Science.
 Since that time, she has been working at Mercy-Joplin and Freeman West hospitals as a shift coordinator, as well as in the ICU, ER, NICU, and Pediatric areas.
 In her spare time, Alyssa enjoys shopping, traveling, crafting, and spending time with her family.

-Janice Dunaway - Respiratory Care Clinical Coordinator
+Hannah Aldridge – Respiratory Care Director of Clinical Education

-Sarah McReynolds - Respiratory Care Adjunct Instructor
+Meredith Moritz - Respiratory Care Clinical Instructor

 Education: FTC/MSSU-Associates Degree in Respiratory Care

-Meredith Moritz has been in the respiratory field for 10 years.
+Meredith Moritz has been in the respiratory field for over 10 years.
 After graduating from MSSU in 2013, Meredith started working at a long-term acute care hospital in Oklahoma and eventually ended up working at another long-term acute care hospital in Joplin where she's been employed for over 8 years.
 She also spent over a year working at Mercy Hospital in ICU, Pediatrics, and Med Surg.
 However, she found a real love for the long-term acute care setting.
 She firmly believes that being knowledgeable in this field and having strong leaders as teachers can be the difference in a patient's life or death, thus making teaching respiratory therapy so important.

 In her spare time, Meredith spends her time with her husband and two daughters and is likely to be at a swim meet watching both kids swim on an all-year-round swim team.
 She also loves music and traveling to new places or going to concerts with her husband.

-• Alyssa Taylor: Respiratory Care Program Coordinator
+• Alyssa Taylor: Respiratory Care Program Director

 Phone: 417-659-4405